 Exporting shapes into XML

 In this example, we would want to export a set of geometric shapes into XML.
 The catch is that we don’t want to change the code of shapes directly or at least keep it to the minimum.

-In the end, the Visitor pattern establishes an infrastructure which allows us to add any behaviors to the shapes hierarchy without changing existing code of those classes.
+In the end, the Visitor pattern establishes an infrastructure that allows us to add any behaviors to the shapes hierarchy without changing the existing code of those classes.

 shapes/Shape.java: Common shape interface